Get

 Can Color and Pattern Affect Cattitude?

-Normally, when thinking about the aggression or sassiness of a cat, the breed is what we usually contribute it to.
+Normally, when thinking about the aggression or sassiness of a cat, the breed is what we usually attribute it to.
 At least, that was until a study conducted in the UK was published in the Journal of Applied Animal Welfare Science.
-This study began with a hypothesis.
-What if coat color and a cat’s temperament are linked?
-From there, the research began.
+This study began with a hypothesis: Owner perceptions of aggression may vary depending on coat color.

 More than 1200 cat owners were approached.
 These owners answered a list of detailed questions to help the researchers better understand a cat’s reaction to certain situations.
 These situations were common occurrences like petting, cuddling, going to the vet, or playing.
 All the information on these questionnaires was used to create an aggression scale for the study.
 Once that scale was created, the cats were placed on it.